mahdyyy93/transactions/README.md

 - Admin commits transactions.

 ## To do
-- Send notification to users when their transaction status has changed
 - status_id as constants from database not hard coded
 - Implement user wallets
+- Apply currencies to transactions table
 - Fix test workflow

 ## Requirements